-FSHC 5100 - External Practicum I - Family Systems Health Care

-A clinical practicum focusing on the transdisciplinary practice of family systems and therapy in health care settings will be offered with field placements in hospitals, medical schools, community clinics, and specialist's offices.
+FSHC 5100 - External Practicum I - Family Systems Health Care settings will be offered with field placements in hospitals, medical schools, community clinics, and specialist's offices.
 This practicum is for one term.
 Prerequisites: FSHC 5000, FSHC 5010.
 Offered each term.